adrianolszewski/model-based-testing-hypotheses/README.md

 ----

 ## You said that that different method of testing (Wald's, Rao's, Wilk's LRT) may yield a bit different results?
-Yes.
-But the differences will be mostly mostly mostly under the ALTERNATIVE hypothesis and mostly at lower p-values.
+**Yes.
+But the differences will be mostly mostly mostly under the ALTERNATIVE hypothesis and mostly at lower p-values.**

-Wald's, Wilks' and Rao's method are just different ways to answer the question _whether constraining parameters of interest to zero (leaving out corresponding predictor variables from the model) reduces the fit of the model_?
+Recall that Wald's, Wilks' and Rao's method are just different ways to answer the question _whether constraining parameters of interest to zero (leaving out corresponding predictor variables from the model) reduces the fit of the model?_

-Let's imagine the log-likelihood curve for a model parameter representing our group indicator (used for dinstinguishing the groups we compare).
-In regression models, such parameters are the deviation from the intercept.
-In the simplest 2-group comparison (assuming the general linear model), intercept represents the 1st group mean, and the model parameter is the difference from the 1st group mean.
-Combining the two gives of course the 2nd group mean.
+Let's consider a 2-sample test comparing means (or any other quantity of interest).
+A corresponding (general linear with treatment contrast coding) model will have just the response (dependent) variable and a single, 2-level categorical predictor variable which levels form the groups we want to compare: `response ~ group`.

+The fitted model will have two estimated parameters: the intercept coefficient (representing the 1st group mean, at the reference level of the group indicator) and the coefficient representing the shift (in means or anything) between the 2nd group and the intercept.
+It's value added to the intercept term will give us the 2nd group mean.

+Now, imagine the log-likelihood curve for the "shift" parameter.
 Under the null hypothesis the difference between the means is 0, so is the parameter.
 This generalized directly to comparing multiple groups through a predictor variable with multiple levels (forming the groups).

-Now, if removing this predictor from the model (effectively - if the parameter is about zero) didn't change the fit, than - well - it means this predictor was "useless", because it didn't affect the response.
-Which means that the groups distinguished by this predictor levels were mutually similar: respective "shifts" were zero, all means were similar enough to say they come from the same population.
+Now, if removing this predictor from the model (effectively - if the parameter is ~zero) doesn't change the fit, than - well - this predictor is "useless", as  it didn't affect the response.
+Which means that the groups distinguished by this predictor levels are mutually similar: respective "shifts" are zero, all means are similar enough to say they come from the same population.
 Which means that H0 cannot be rejected.

 ![obraz](https://github.com/adrianolszewski/model-based-testing-hypotheses/assets/95669100/8c3bd8ed-df10-4da1-bfde-d96574c24da5)